ucsb-cs64-w18/ucsb-cs64-w18.github.io/_lab/lab02.md

 <p>
  You are now ready for MIPS!
  We will use a simulator <a href="http://spimsimulator.sourceforge.net/"><code>QtSpim</code></a> to run our MIPS programs in this class.

  For this task, you will need to fill out the <a href="spimtutorial.txt"><code>spimtutorial.txt</code></a> questions.
  You may want to take a look at these questions before you start running the simulator, just to get a handle on exactly what it is you will need to learn.
 </p>

 <h3>Step 1: Get QtSpim</h3>
 <p>
- Assuming you are on one of the lab machines, then you will need to copy over QtSpim from <code>csil</code>.
- This can be done as shown below, substituting <code>username</code> with your username:
+ Assuming you are on one of the lab machines, then you might need to copy over QtSpim from <code>csil</code>.
+Check this out first and see if you can run QtSpim from the lab machine.
+Otherwise, to copy it over, do what is shown below, but substitute <code>username</code> with your username:
 </p>
 <pre>
 scp username@csil-01.cs.ucsb.edu:/usr/bin/QtSpim .